-We’ve been working on this OAR mission for almost 15 years now.
-In that span, prevalence estimates have changed, changed again, and then changed several more times to arrive at the 1:68 ratio we see today.
-What hasn’t changed is the thought that the vast majority of children with autism will live a normal lifespan.
-One would hope we might somehow get “normal” to describe their lives and the opportunities in life.
-It is this generation living with autism that remains the focus of OAR’s mission.
+In the more than 20 years since we began, prevalence estimates have changed, changed again, and then changed several more times to arrive at the 1:44 ratio we see today.
+What hasn’t changed is the reality that the vast majority of children with autism will live a normal lifespan.
+In the next decade, one would hope we get to a place where “normal” will apply to their lives and opportunities as well.
+That vision inspires us to take those necessary small steps to learn and do more every day.

-OAR’s mission then is “to apply research to the challenges of autism.”
-To me, that implies three fundamental objectives: Raise money.
+OAR’s mission “to apply research to the challenges of autism” implies three fundamental actions: Raise money.
 Fund research.
 Change lives.
-It’s that simple, and the ultimate goal—making a lasting impact on the lives of children and adults with autism—compels us to raise the bar in fundraising and research funding each year.
+It’s that simple.
+The ultimate goal—making a lasting impact on the lives of autistic children and adults—drives what we do to fund more research every day.

 We don’t do any of this on our own.
-From our first days, we have made every effort to engage the autism community in what we do.
-It paid dividends, and it still does.
-The input we receive from parents and professionals substantively contributes to the quality and practical focus of all of our resources, whether for self-advocates, parents, siblings, or teachers.
-And, the financial support OAR receives from the community continues to allow us to give away our guides and other resource materials to parents, teachers, and other front-line service providers who serve our children.
+From our earliest days, we have made every effort to engage the autism community in what we do.
+It paid dividends and still does.
+The input we receive from self-advocates, parents, and professionals substantively contributes to the quality and practical focus of all of our resources.
+And, the financial support OAR receives from the community allow us to continue to provide our guides and other resource materials free of charge to parents, teachers, and other front-line service providers who serve and support our autistic loved ones.
 Thank you.

 Thanks too for visiting this site.
-I hope you find it useful and welcome your comments and suggestions.
+I hope you find it useful.
+We welcome your comments and suggestions.
 Thank you again for your interest and support.

 James M. Sack